strapi/nextjs-corporate-starter/README.md

 ### Psst...

-If you are contributing often - we have a script in `package.json` that brings your branch up to speed with the upstream branch, just run:
+If you are contributing often - we have a script in `package.json` that brings your branch up to speed with the upstream (original) branch, just run:

 ```bash
 yarn repo:upstream